jvmahon/Homebridge-HomeSeer4/README.md

 ## Unsupported Devices
-The jrhubott/homebridge-homeseer plugin included support for the following device types.
-However, they are not supported in this updated plugin.
-Support will not be added (unless someone wants to donate to me devices for testing and implementing the feature):
+The jrhubott/homebridge-homeseer plugin included support for several device types that are not supported in this updated -2018 plugin.
+These types include:

 * Battery (now added as a service to the other devices; no longer a separate device)
 * Door (but you can still configure a Lock)